 1845 – Tennessee School for the Deaf opened in Knoxville.

-1846 – American Annals of the Deaf (AAD) began publication in Hartford at American School for the Deaf.
+1846 – American Annals of the Deaf (AAD) began publication in Hartford, Connecticut at the American School for the Deaf.

-1846 – Georgia School for the Deaf opened in Cave Spring.
+1846 – Georgia School for the Deaf opened in Cave Springs.

 1846 – Illinois School for the Deaf opened in Jacksonville.

-1847 – American Annals of the Deaf first proposed idea of higher education for deaf.
+1847 – American Annals of the Deaf first proposed idea of higher education for the Deaf.

 1849 – South Carolina School for the Deaf opened in Spartanburg.

 1850 – Arkansas School for the Deaf opens in Little Rock.

 1851 – Thomas Hopkins Gallaudet died September 10, 1851.

 1851 – Missouri School for the Deaf opened in Fulton.